TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Rewards Members Shop and Get a $10 Bonus Reward\*
+Power Penney Days Sale Last Day! | In Store and Online | Ends July 24 Shop Now View Store AdRewards Members Shop and Get a $10 Bonus Reward\*

 \*Earn a $10 reward for $50 spent in store or online July 22-24, 2016, limit 1.
-Reedeemable 7/23/16-9/24/16.
+Reedeemable July 23-September 24, 2016.

-Get Bonus RewardsPower Penney Days Sale
+Get Bonus Rewards$3 Mixit Flip Flops

-In Store and Online | Ends July 24

-Shop Now View Store AdGet In Store Early Friday or Saturday for a Coupon Giveaway

-While supplies last

-$10 off\* $10 or more Or, $20 off\* $20 or more Or, $100 Off\* $100 or more \*Get Details:$3 Mixit Flip Flops

 Select styles, reg. $8-$10